 Any clothing not listed on the website under uniforms is considered “spirit wear” and is not approved to be worn during the school day.
 Samples can be found in the Uniform Shop.

 Students are expected to abide by the appearance code throughout the school day.
 The time from the bell to begin the first period, until the bell to end school for the day is defined as the “school day.”

 General Points Applicable to All Students

-- Students are expected to be in school dress code by the beginning of first hour.
+- Students are expected to be in the school dress code by the beginning of the first hour.

 - Extremes in personal appearance are not permitted.

 - Decisions on the acceptability of student appearance will be made by the administration.

 - All clothing is to be modest, of proper fit, neat, clean, and worn as designed at all times.

 - If an item of clothing is not mentioned within this handbook as being allowed, it should not be worn.

 - Visible tattoos and body piercings, other than girls’ earrings, are not permitted.